-To file a separate return for a single issue, file Form 8038-GC on or before the 15th day of the second calendar month after the close of the calendar quarter in which the issue is issued.
+To file a separate return for a single issue, file Form 8038-GC on or before the 15th day of the 2nd calendar month after the close of the calendar quarter in which the issue is issued.

-To file a consolidated return for multiple issues, file Form 8038-GC on or before February 15th of the calendar year following the year in which the issue is issued.
+To file a consolidated return for multiple issues, file Form 8038-GC on or before February 15 of the calendar year following the year in which the issue is issued.

 Late filing.
 An issuer may be granted an extension of time to file Form 8038-GC under section 3 of Rev. Proc.
 2002-48, 2002-37 I.R.B.
-531, if it is determined that the failure to file on time is not due to willful neglect.
-Type or print at the top of the form, "Request for Relief under section 3 of Rev. Proc.
+531, if it is determined that the failure to file on time isn't due to willful neglect.
+Write at the top of the form, "Request for Relief under section 3 of Rev. Proc.
 2002-48."
-Attach to the Form 8038-GC a letter briefly stating why the form was not submitted to the IRS on time.
-Also indicate whether the obligation in question is under examination by the IRS.
-Do not submit copies of any bond documents, leases, or installment sale documents.
+Attach to the Form 8038-GC a letter briefly stating why the form wasn't submitted to the IRS on time.
+Also, indicate whether the obligation in question is under examination by the IRS.
+Don't submit copies of any bond documents, leases, or installment sale documents.
 See Where To File next.